Code-Institute-Submissions/Milestone_Project_Two/README.md

 ### Navigation bar

 This holds all the links to the main sections of the site: **HOME, EAT, DRINK, STAY**.
-This allows the user to navigate quickly to the relevant section. the **Handwrittem Brighton** logo also acts as a link to the **HOME** page.
+This allows the user to navigate quickly to the relevant section. the **Handwritten Brighton** logo also acts as a link to the **HOME** page.

 ### Home

 This is the first page a user comes to, and it has to make a big impact and entice them to want to go further.
 By having a funky, fun image on the **HOME** page, the user can feel that this is going to be a site with a cool vibe, which reflects the vibe of the city.
 If they want to tap into the feel of the city and get under its skin, this will be the place to go.
 The stylish logo and the contempory typography also give a feel of Brighton.
-The strap line of "YOUR GUIDE TO THE LOCAL SIDE OF BRIGHTON" tells the user just what the purpose of the site is.
+The strap line of *"YOUR GUIDE TO THE LOCAL SIDE OF BRIGHTON"* tells the user just what the purpose of the site is.
 To make you feel like you're in-the-know.

 The three simple looking buttons, **EAT, DRINK,** and **STAY** immediately intice the user to go further and explore.
 Their simple message means that it's clear what they will show the user.